reed9999/gdelt-demo/README.md

 Most of this code is Python 3 (3.5 or 3.6).
 To run the analysis code in Python, you'll likely want to do the standard routine of `pip3 install -r requirements.txt`.

-## Roadmap
+## News and roadmap

+For a while I had turned my attention away from this project to build some Python skills, but as of mid-January 2019 I'm actively building it out.

-This is highly iterative and subject to change, as project roadmaps often should be.
+The roadmap is highly iterative and subject to change, as project roadmaps often should be.

-1.1. (done in mid-Oct) - Proof of concept.
-Run a few basic descriptives and regressions.
+1. 1.
+Proof of concept, done.
-1.2 (in progress, goal: Nov 15) - Extract some features related to countries and how they relate.
+   1. 1.
+Done: Extract some features related to countries and how they relate.
 Demonstrate basic classification and clustering techniques.
+      1. Still to do: Add basic
-Add basic visualizations using matplotlib.
+visualizations using matplotlib.
-1.3 (goal: Dec 31) - Expand the universe of research questions under consideration and deploy the above tools to derive more "real world" value in the findings.
+   3. Expand the universe of research questions under consideration and deploy the above tools to derive more "real world" value in the findings.
 Enhance visualizations.
-1.4 - Consider alternative interfaces into the data, at a much higher level of sophistication and interactivity (e.g. Django site?
+   4. Consider alternative interfaces into the data, at a much higher level of sophistication and interactivity (e.g. Django site?
 Interactive visualizations?) to make the findings more accessible to the public.